 In 2013 Louise and Andy and their four children relocated to County Louth in Ireland and set up home in a country cottage with suitable outbuildings to convert into a workshop.
 Here they established Celtic Valley Ceramics and started creating a range of handcrafted tiles, giftware and plaques..

 Louse, a graduate of University for the Creative Arts (UCA,) is the creative genius behind Celtic Valley Ceramics while Andy with his background in science and banking is the business brains and a master of glazing.

 In creating tiles, Louise takes her inspiration from the countryside around her and draws on the traditions, artistry and legends of the Ancient Celts to produce original beautiful tiles and plaques.
-The creative process begins with Louise carving her design into clay, they are then made into plaster molds.
-Wet clay is pressed into these plaster molds, turned out and dried.
+The creative process begins with Louise carving her design into clay, they are then made into plaster moulds.
+Wet clay is pressed into these plaster moulds, turned out and dried.
 After drying, the raw tiles are bisque fired in preparation for glazing.
 Glaze is then applied by hand and the finished tiles fired to over 1000 degrees.
 With the commemorative plaques details are hand painted.